mjlbnu/cardy-live/client/README.md

 2:20:04 Infocard 2:23:37
 2:18:00 Logout

+### Format all files with prettier:

+npx prettier --write .

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).